 This was a view echoed by Ptolemy, though with the fatalism carefully rejected.
 As an Aristotelian, Ptolemy contrasted the regularity of the celestial world with the unpredictability of the sublunary one:

-... foreknowledge accustoms and trains the mind to attend to distant events as if they were present, and prepares it to accept whatever may come with tranquility and firmness.
-And one need not believe that everything that occurs to men as the result of celestial influence is predestined ... celestial motion is produced in accordance with a divine and immutable fate, but terrestrial change in accordance with a natural and mutable one.
+... foreknowledge accustoms and trains the mind to attend to distant events as if they were present, and prepares it to accept whatever may come with tranquillity and firmness.
+And one need not believe that everything that occurs to men as the result of celestial influence is predestined ... celestial motion is produced in accordance with a divine and immutable fate, but terrestrial changes occur in accordance with a natural and mutable one.